 - We offer free help finding a solution with a trader when things go wrong.

 - We offer you advice on other ways to deal with the dispute if an amicable solution could not be achieved.

-Free, personalised help for consumers having problems with cross-border purchases in the EU, Iceland or Norway
+Free, personalised help for consumers having problems with cross-border purchases in the EU, Iceland, Norway or the UK

-The European Consumer Centres Network (ECC-Net) comprises 30 centres in all 28 EU Member States, Iceland and Norway.
+The European Consumer Centres Network (ECC-Net) comprises 30 centres in all 28 EU Member States, Iceland, Norway and the UK.
 These centres offer free and personalised information, advice and assistance to consumers having problems with cross-border transactions in another country within the network.

 The network helps citizens to ensure that their consumer rights are respected and help them to reap the benefits of the Single Market.